cian6390/shopify/README.md

 For example, you want get all result of a specific customers search, You don't want handle pagination.
 Then you can use this class. 🍻🍻🍻

+> Note: You may get memory issue when getting too large data.

 ### searchCustomers
 ```php